Arrest by Florida Highway Patrol

 As of January 30, 2018, FHP has 47 Drug Recognition Experts (DRE).
-That number represents approximately 20 percent of all DREs in the state which is more than any other law enforcement agency in Florida.
+That number represents approximately 20 percent of all DREs in the state, more than any other law enforcement agency in Florida.

-DREs are often dispatched when a law enforcement agency has a need for expertise in assisting with an investigation of an impaired driver or vehicle crash.
+DREs are often dispatched when a law enforcement agency needs help investigating an impaired driver or vehicle crash.

 The FHP DRE program follows the protocols and examinations as directed by training and certification by the International Association of Chiefs of Police.
-The expertise of DREs helps prosecutors obtain convictions in the cases involving impaired driving.
-The FHP is training new DREs earch year.
+The expertise of DREs helps prosecutors obtain convictions in cases involving impaired driving.
+The FHP trains new DREs each year.

 Auxillary Troopers with the Florida Highway Patrol